 Thank you to Doha News for providing the information

-For Luxury Fashion & Retail opportunities in Qatar please contact email@example.com
+For Luxury Fashion & Retail opportunities, please us on email@example.com